Languages of BelizeSee language map.

 Alternate names: Black Carib, Caribe, Central American Carib, “Moreno”.

 9,200 in Belize (2006).
 Population total all countries: 11,800.
 Toledo, Stann Creek, and Cayo districts.
 Also in Guatemala.

 Classification: Mayan, Yucatecan, Mopan-Itza

-Ethnic population: 5,000 in Belize (1991).
-San Antonio and Succoths in Cayo District.
-It may still be spoken in the Orange Walk and Corozal districts near the Mexico border.
+6,000 in Belize (2006).
+Cayo District, San Antonio and Succoths.
+Possibly in Orange Walk and Corozal districts near the Mexico border.

 Alternate names: Yucateco.

 101,000 in Belize (2006).
 Northern and western districts; scattered throughout the country.